Summer Program Information

 Skills Center Summer Program Information

-Most summer Skills Center classes will run from Tuesday, July 8 to Friday, July 25 and our standard class schedule will be 10:15 a.m. to 3 p.m.
-Monday through Friday with 1 hour and 45 minutes of remote work each day from 7:45-9:30 a.m.
+Most summer Skills Center classes will run from Tuesday, July 7 to Thursday, July 30 and our standard class schedule will be 10:00 a.m. to 3 p.m.
+Monday through Friday, fully in person.
 Some classes and internships have other schedules.
-See application for more details.
-There are no fully remote Skills Center summer options.
+See Course Descriptions for more details.

 Repeating Programs